splunk/public-o11y-docs/infrastructure/monitor/aws-infra-monitor.rst

 By default, Observability Cloud imports metrics from all built-in AWS namespaces (corresponding to these :ref:`AWS services <aws-integrations>`), and optionally from custom namespaces.

 To limit the amount of AWS data to import, reduce the number of namespaces to pull data from.
-For each namespace, you can then filter the data based on AWS tags, metric names, or both.

    * Specify a subset of :strong:`built-in namespaces` to import data from.
 On the UI, go to :guilabel:`Select built-in services to collect data from`, then choose the specific namespaces you want to work with.
 You can specify multiple built-in services.